ronnie-rios/shop-shop-redux/README.md

 From the root directory, type `npm start` to start the Express and GraphQL/Apollo servers.
 The homepage of the application will open in your default browser.

 ## Usage
-The application is deployed at: https://obscure-shelf-50048.herokuapp.com/

-You can create an account.
 # viewed the depolyed application here:
 https://obscure-sands-72753.herokuapp.com/